chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/build.md

 };
 ```

 Notice the Controls tab in the addon panel.
 Controls automatically generates graphical UI to adjust props.
 For instance, the “size” select element allows us to cycle through the supported Avatar sizes `tiny`, `small`, `medium`, and `large`.
-The same was applied to the remainder component's props (“loading”,“username” and “src”).
-This allows us to create a user-friendly way to stress test components.
+The same was applied to the remainder component's props (“loading”, “username”, and “src”), allowing us to create a user-friendly way to stress test components.

 <video autoPlay muted playsInline loop>
   <source